User Tools

 However, setting it to 128 means the Lua code is called 48000/128=375 times per second.
 That will put some demands on your CPU so test this carefully.

-MIDI CC and other messages
+MIDI CC input, AUv3 input parameters, and other messages

 Sometimes, it is very useful to obtain CC-messages so that you can manipulate the sound in realtime using an external MIDI controller.
 The array cc[x] gives you at each update the current values of all CC messages except CC message 0 which is not used.
 Hence, cc[1] gives you the message for CC 1, cc[20] gives you the message for CC 20, etc. The values you get are between 0 and 127.
 If you prefer to get them normalised between 0 and 1, you can use the array ncc[x] instead.